ComputeCanada/magic_castle/docs/README.md

 ### 4.7 instances

 The `instances` variable is a map that defines the virtual machines that will form the cluster.
-The map' keys define the hostnames and the values are the attributes of the virtual machines.
+The map's keys define the hostnames and the values are the attributes of the virtual machines.

 Each instance is identified by a unique hostname.
 An instance's hostname is written as